cylc/cylc-admin/docs/proposal-new-output-syntax.md

 A possible follow-up to this proposal.

-In an example above we used an artificial dependency (possibly triggering a dummy task) to deliberately generate a problem that can stall the workflow if neither branch runs in an alternate branch case:
+In an example above we used an artificial dependency (possibly triggering a dummy task) to deliberately generate an unsatisfied prerequisite that (might eventually) stall the workflow if neither of two alternate branches run:
 ```
 a:x? => b1
 a:y? => b2